 Predictability: The explicit, programmatic long-term strategies described in local housing strategies can help to ensure consistent budgetary support for a strategy over multiple years and encourage state legislatures and local legislative bodies to take needed actions.

 Yes!
 There are many benefits to documenting local housing strategies as part of a publicly released plan:

 Communication with partners: Documenting a local housing strategy in a publicly released plan helps to communicate local government priorities to partners in the private and nonprofit sectors whose collaboration is essential to implementing local housing strategies.
-Where available, the involvement of City Hall, City or County Council or other centralized government officials signals a commitment from the local government to stand behind the plan, provide the necessary resources to implement it, and coordinate the needed players.
+Where available, the involvement of the City Manager, City Hall, City or County Council or other centralized government officials signals a commitment from the local government to stand behind the plan, provide the necessary resources to implement it, and coordinate the needed players.

 Accountability: Publicly released housing plans increase transparency and accountability by setting out measurable objectives that can be easily tracked over time.
-The ideal measurements go beyond simple counts of units produced to focus on the types of units being produced, the households being served, and the location of new or preserved units.
+The ideal measurements go beyond simple counts of units produced or improved to focus on the types of units being produced, the households being served, and the location of new or preserved units.

 Distinction from other municipal plans

 It’s worth underscoring what local housing strategies are not.
 Cities, towns, and counties are required to produce a number of plans, including Consolidated Plans, Public Housing Agency plans, Continuum of Care plans, Assessments of Fair Housing for HUD, and comprehensive analyses and plans that they must submit to their state (which always cover land use and sometimes include a required housing element that covers a broader array of housing policies).
 While local housing strategies may include some elements that overlap with those included in these other plans, they differ fundamentally from these other efforts in that they are not mandated by a higher level of government.